top of page

 Teaching

-2019-Present - Assistant professor at Université Libre de Bruxelles for the Bachelor in Geography, Masters in Environmental Sciences and Management, Geology, Chemistry and Bioengineering: Earth’s system interactions; Paleoclimatology; Matter and Energy in the Environment: Analysis, transport and instability; In-depths questions in glaciology-atmosphere-climate; Master thesis learning; Stage; field excursion in geography
+2019-Present - Associate professor at Université Libre de Bruxelles for the Bachelor in Geography, Masters in Environmental Sciences and Management, Geology, Chemistry and Bioengineering: Earth’s system interactions; Paleoclimatology; Matter and Energy in the Environment: Analysis, transport and instability; In-depths questions in glaciology-atmosphere-climate; Master thesis learning; Stage; field excursion in geography

 2015-2020 - Visiting professor at ULiège for the Master in Oceanography: Dynamic of nutrients in marine environment, part I: Chemical and biogeochemical aspects